 Demand for Days

-So where do we stand with current supply levels?
+So where current supply levels stand?
 We expect markets with low implied demand values to fare well; and we expect markets with high market-clearing quantities to do well.

 Here are the 25 markets with the highest supply growth (as a %) in 2024, along with their implied demand and market-clearing quantities.
 Markets with either low implied demand values (<-0.02) or high market-clearing quantities (>0.02) should fare fine despite high supply.
 Markets with neither values will likely see rent contraction.

-This model is flawed in its own right, but hopefully it adds depth to a one-sided discussion.
+This model is limited, but hopefully it adds some nuance to the discussion.
 Supply is not a bad word, but it is a misused one.
 We would learn more if we looked at supply on a relative basis, and with regard to demand.
 Demand on the other hand is not a misused word but a miscalculated metric.
 We should use a variable that isn’t capped at existing inventory, and we propose that implied demand may be a useful proxy.